cityssm/tv-display-docs/deviceSetup/linuxMint.md

 ## Prerequisites

 - A computer running Linux Mint.
 (See the [Linux Mint Installation Guide](https://linuxmint-installation-guide.readthedocs.io/en/latest/) for assistance.)

 - A network connection for the setup process.
   Once set up, the machine should be able to run offline if the local installation steps are followed.

+### Setup Recommendations

+Although not required, some of the following settings offered during the installation process may help later.

+- If you can have a network connection during the setup process, it may reduce the number of updates to process later.

+- When asked, select "Install third-party software for graphics and Wi-Fi hardware, Flash, MP3 and other media".

+- If the computer will have no other purpose, select "Erase disk and install Linux Mint".

+- When given the option, select "Log in automatically".

 ## Update the Computer